HeapSpace/heapcon/content/speakers/marko-ferek/biofeedback/index.md

 ---
 type: "talk"
-title: "Biofeedback technology and its use in the educational system"
+title: "Biofeedback Technology and Its Use in the Educational System"
-description: "The conversation about biofeedback software, its implementation, and education about its use."
+description: "The conversation about biofeedback software, its implementation, and its use in education."
 day: "26"
 track: "A"
 weight: 1330